Breaking of Bread Service

 A weekly memorial

-Every Sunday at 11:30am, our members meet to worship, pray, and read the Bible as part of a service to remember Jesus.
-We listen to a short teaching from the Bible (we often use the word ‘exhortation’ rather than sermon, but it is exactly the same idea) before baptised members share a small amount of bread and wine.
-This is specifically about remembering the amazing things that Jesus did in giving his life on the cross and being raised from the dead by God.
+Every Sunday at 11:30am, we meet to worship, pray, and read the Bible.
+This service helps us remember Jesus.
+We listen to a short Bible talk (often called an “exhortation,” which is the same as a sermon).
+Baptised members then share a small amount of bread and wine.
+This reminds us of Jesus giving his life on the cross and being raised from the dead by God.

 The last supper